Schaheer/SSSegmentedControl/README.md

 # SSSegmentedControl
-Custom Segmented Control in Swift
+Custom Segmented Control for iOS using UIKit